ministryofjustice/seo-da-t/README.md

-# Data Analyst Technical Test
+# Data Analyst Technical Task

 ### Task Introduction

+**Please complete this task using the R programming language**

 You are a data analyst working on a pilot programme to assess the strategic and operational value of police enforcement data for Derbyshire Police.